-- An IBM iSeries computer that we own and related operating and database software that we license from IBM; - Personal computers and an NT based local area network; - Aid Delivery System (ADS) software that we licensed on a perpetual basis from Idaho Financial Associates, Inc. (IFA), Boise, Idaho; - Student Loan Servicing System (SLSS) software that we licensed also on a perpetual basis from IFA; and - Ancillary software programs of proprietary software and database query reports that we developed.
+- An IBM iSeries computer acquired in October 2005 that we own, which replaced an earlier iSeries model, resulting in a significant upgrade in configuration, processing capability and memory storage; - iSeries related operating and database software that we license from IBM; - Personal computers and an NT based local area network; - Aid Delivery System (ADS) software that we licensed on a perpetual basis from Idaho Financial Associates, Inc. (IFA), Boise, Idaho; - IFA Student Loan Servicing System (IFA-SLSS) software that we licensed also on a perpetual basis from IFA; and - Ancillary software programs of proprietary software and database query reports that we developed and various commercial software applications licensed from multiple vendor sources.